WU-RDS/MA2023/index.md

 * Thursdays 09:00AM - 05:00PM
 * Fridays 01:00PM - 05:00PM

-Again, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Learn\@wu, and other web resources (see below) before you schedule a coaching session.
-If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Learn\@wu.
+Again, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on CANVAS WU, and other web resources (see below) before you schedule a coaching session.
+If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on CANVAS WU.

 <br>
 **Group project schedule - Group A**